1. What is the Hardship Fund?

 4. What is the deadline for applying to the Fund?

-If you are in your final year and due to end your course in June 2017 you must submit a fully completed application by 12th May 2017.
-If you are in your final year and your course is due to end after June 2017 please contact us directly for advice.
-Final year Nursing March intake students must submit a fully completed application by 9th March 2017.
+If you are in your final year and due to end your course in June 2018, you must submit a fully completed application by 11th May 2018.
+If you are in your final year and your course is due to end after June 2018, please contact us directly for advice.
+Final year Nursing March intake students must submit a fully completed application by 9th March 2018.
+The Fund will close to applications when funds are exhausted or on 31 August 2018, so applications from continuing students should be submitted by 10 August 2018 at the latest, in order to allow 15 working days for your application to be processed.

 5. Can I apply to the Hardship Fund more than once in an academic year?

 You can only apply to the Hardship Fund once per academic year.
-If your circumstances have changed it is necessary to submit a review.
-If you require assistance submitting a review, please make an appointment with a Student Money Adviser.
+If your circumstances have changed, it is necessary to submit a review.
+If you require assistance submitting a review, please make an appointment with a Money and Support Adviser.

 6. How is the decision assessed?